 You must also evaluate the layout of your yard.
 Not all spaces are conducive to swimming pools, ponds, outdoor kitchens, enclosed patios and so on.
 You must think about what will look good in YOUR yard.
 There are always creative ways to work around things, too.
 If you want more privacy but have a small yard, the planting of bushes, shrubs or trees can work just as well as an enclosed patio.

-Using sites like Houzz or Pinterest are helpful for gathering ideas, especially on a budget.
-There are also online design tools to help you make the best use of your outdoor space.
+Using sites like Houzz or Pinterest are helpful for gathering ideas and building your idea boards.
+There are also online design tools to help you with inspirations for your outdoor space.